BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 #### Thought Process:
-Let's imagine what we know. we know we have the segments in order in an array of this format the question is at any given (x, y) detection how would I know whether it comes before or after another droplet in the queue already let's imagine a Randomly Generated Array of Distinct Numbers from 1 - 7:  [3, 6, 2, 7, 5, 1, 4]
+Let's imagine what we know. we know we have the segments in order in an array of this format the question is at any given (x, y) detection how would I know whether it comes before or after another droplet in the queue already

+let's imagine a Randomly Generated Array of Distinct Numbers from 1 - 7:  [3, 6, 2, 7, 5, 1, 4]
+let's imagine the droplets are actually like this in the course the reason i propose generating a random selection is similarly to how we would sort the droplets randomly given to us it's also sorted in the fact we know where it's going and where the droplets are going to be inserted at since they're no definitive singular section as in x, y we don't know hwo to sort the droplets exactly what we do know is the order of the segments knowing that the segments in light blue are ordered so we have a way of sorting it so let's take this random list again
+[3, 6, 2, 7, 5, 1, 4]
+we can now partition it in this way knowing that the order would roughly be in the form [1], [3, 2], [4], [6, 7, 5]

 ```
     def distance_traversed(self):